pacific-hake/hake-assessment/README.md

   copies of all files needed to do a minimal document build, and switch you to that directory.
-  - If in RStudio, click the gear-arrow-down icon ![](gear-arrow-down.png) in the Files window (bottom right panel in Rstudio) and select `Go to working directory`.
+  - If in RStudio, click the gear-arrow-down icon ![](gear-arrow-down.png) in the Files window and select `Go to working directory`.
 This will take the Rstudio file manager to the temporary directory, and show you the files that have been copied there by the `gotest()` function.
   - If not in RStudio, type `dirclip()`, which will copy the temporary directory name to the clipboard.
 You can now go to a file manager of your choice and paste the directory name into it, and it will take you